Heuchera ‘Southern Comfort’

-Cooler temps hung around for a while I noticed the Heuchera, except for ‘Palace Purple’, were very slow growing in the spring of 2018.
+Cooler temps hung around for a while in the spring of 2018.
+I noticed the Heuchera, except for ‘Palace Purple’, were very slow-growing.
 Heuchera ‘Southern Comfort’ started declining for some reason.

 I moved it next to the Heuchera ‘Palace Purple’ to see if that would help.
-Where it was a mole seemed to be causing it problems.
+Then a mole seemed to be causing it issues.
 I think one day it was completely out of the ground…

 It started growing new leaves but it eventually died for some reason. none of the Heuchera in the new shade bed I bought in 2017 did very well in 2018.
 There was an issue with moles because the bed is under a Chinese Elm.
 Then, when the Japanese Beetles invaded in 2018 it was worse than ever which changed the environment allowing more sun.
 This meant more watering.
 Of course, more Japanese Beetles means more grubs for the moles to eat over the winter which causes problems for plants roots.
 The moles dig tunnels under the plants which leave their roots without contact with the soil.
 That is why I moved Heuchera ‘Palace Purple’ and a few of the Hosta.

 If you have any comments, questions or suggestions, I would like to hear from you.
 Please leave a “like” if you have visited this page.
 It helps us bloggers stay motivated. 🙂 You can click on the links for further reading.